-Eric Niquette UI, UX, Accessibility
+Eric Niquette

-What makes a table accessible
+What makes a table accessible?

 For a table to be considered accessible, it should consist of linear data that titled by header cells, and ideally include a caption.
 Supplementary features such as colour banding, summaries, captions, and other explanatory notes can also be used to further enhance a table's accessibility.